hay-kot/scaffold/docs/docs/index.md

 `scaffold`

-:   a generic term for a repository or directory that has a `scaffold.yaml` file in it.
+:   a generic term for a repository or directory that has a `scaffold.{yml,yaml}` file in it.

 `project`